sepal-contrib/alert_module/doc/en.rst

     this panel is fully optional.
 If nothing is set, The module will use Planet NICFI level 1 data (monthly mosaics).
 If you have a NICFI level 2 access, providing your API key will grant you access to daily imagery.

-click on **Planet** to access the second tab and fill the Planet API key field withthe one associated your NICFI level 2 programm. once validated you'll be able to modify the Planet advance parameters.
-This parameters are use to request images to Planet, some default parameter have been set but changing may improve the readability of the image.
+click on **Planet** to access the second tab and fill the Planet API key field with the one associated with your NICFI level 2 programm.
+Once validated you'll be able to modify the Planet advance parameters.
+These parameters are used to request images to Planet, some default parameters have been set but changes may improve the readability of the image.

 -   **number of images**: the max number of images to display on the map, default to 6
 -   **day before**: number of previous day the interface can search for images. useful when lot of cloud coverage, default to 1